JustinLove/commander_regeneration/README.md

 ## Current Limitations

-The mod only works for a single planet.
 Since it runs on each client, the regen rate is proportional to the number of human players (and spectators?)

 ## Technical Implementation